some-natalie/some-natalie/_posts/2022-10-18-dependabot-on-rhel-docker.md

 Enforcing
 ```

-Next, let's check `firewalld` settings for what the firewall backend is.
-We need it to be using `iptables`, which isn't the default - so let's change that with a little bit of `sed` magic.[^1]
+_(For RHEL 8 and 9 only)_ Next, let's check `firewalld` settings for what the firewall backend is.
+We need it to be using `iptables`, which isn't the default for all versions of RHEL - so let's change that with a little bit of `sed` magic.[^1]

 ```shell
 $ sudo cat /etc/firewalld/firewalld.conf | grep FirewallBackend